NarrativeScience-old/pypants/README.md

 ; Flag denoting whether to generate a BUILD file.
 ; generate_build_file = true

+; Flag denoting whether to generate a python_binary target for local.py.
+This is ; essentially an extra entry point.
+It's only used for specific package types.
+; generate_pytest_binary = false

 ; Flag denoting whether to include a python_binary target for pytest ; generate_pytest_binary = false